to6ev/Image-Share-PHP-Script/README.md

 http://imageshare.eti.pw

-or click on the button: 'Clone or Download'
+or click on the button: 'Clone'

 www.eti.pw